Teach English in Malaysia: Free Accommodation + Salary Guide 2026

 Malaysia has quietly become one of Southeast Asia's most attractive destinations for English teachers.
 With a low cost of living, a warm multicultural society, and schools that often include free housing in the package, it offers something few countries can match: a high quality of life on a teaching salary.

 Whether you're a certified teacher looking for international school positions or a recent graduate exploring TEFL opportunities, Malaysia deserves a serious look.
-Here's everything you need to know about making the move.
+The British Council has noted that demand for English-language instruction across Southeast Asia continues to grow, and Malaysia sits at the center of this expansion.

 Types of Teaching Positions Available